Causal Inference in Randomized Trials with Partial Clustering: Methods

-The data generating process for an IRGTT is (i) selecting all $N_T$, otherwise independent, participants for inclusion in the trial, (ii) randomizing participants to the study conditions, (iii) placing of intervention participants into clusters for intervention delivery, while the control participants remain unclustered, and (iv) measuring outcomes on participants.
+We consider a second design resulting in partial clustering: participants are individually randomized and, post-randomization, intervention participants are put into clusters.
+The data generating process for an IRGTT is (i) selecting all $N_T$, otherwise independent, participants for inclusion in the trial, (ii) randomizing participants to the study conditions, (iii) placing of intervention participants into clusters for intervention delivery, and (iv) measuring outcomes on participants.
 For simplicity, we consider an IRGTT where the creation of intervention clusters is independent of the baseline covariates, but our results should generalize to more complex implementations.
 As before, $i\cdot= 1, \ldots, N_T$ indexes participants across the trial, and $k=1,\ldots, K$ indexes intervention clusters.
 For parallel notation, we use $l=1,\ldots, L$ to index control ``clusters'' where, by design, each has 1 participant: $N_l = 1, \forall l$.
 By design, we again have $K+L=J$ ``clusters''.
 The data generating process for an IRGTT can be represented by a single draw from the following NPSEM:

 where for a given participant the unmeasured factors contributing to the covariates $U_{W_{i\cdot}}$ and outcome $U_{Y_{i\cdot}}$ are likely correlated, but independent from the participant-level treatment assignment $U_{A_{i\cdot}}$.